 Like the Advanced Social Science Theory Course, the Great Thinkers Seminars are equal to 12 ECTS, when following 6 Great Thinkers.
 This can be done in the timespan of two years.
 Points might also be credited when you follow less than 6 Great Thinkers, but you should always have followed both the public lecture and PhD seminar on the same thinker, read the key readings and made the assignments.

-A short list of key readings will be announced end of August.
-You will be asked to make two assignments:
+A short list of key readings will be announced shortly before each PhD seminar.
+You will be asked to make one assignment:

 Tuesday 23 October 2018, 15.00 Giselinde Kuipers presents the work of Pierre Bourdieu.

 Tuesday 20 November, 15.00 Abram de Swaan: 'How I used Sigmund Freud’.

 Tuesday 22 January 2019, 15.00 Beate Volker presents the work of Diego Gambetta.
 PhD seminar on 29 January.